bsblabs/cf-sample-dashboard/README.md

 Dashboard
 ---------------------

-The module *com.bsb.showcase.cf.dashboard.impl* contains the dashboard implementation.
+The module *com.bsb.showcase.cf.service.impl* contains the dashboard implementation.
 It will interact with the Cloud Controller and the UAA.

 The default Cloud Controller URL is `http://localhost:8888`.
 This value can be customized by overriding the Maven property `cf.controller.port`.
 For instance: